jadecobra/python_tdd_exercises/source/sleep duration.rst

        def duration(wake_time, sleep_time):
            return f'{get_hour(wake_time)-get_hour(sleep_time)}:{get_minute(wake_time)-get_minute(sleep_time)}'

-  the terminal now reveals a failure for ``test_duration_when_given_hours_only`` which passed earlier, we introduced a regression when we changed the format of the output of ``duration`` function from a number to a string
+  the terminal now reveals a failure for ``test_duration_when_given_hours_only`` which passed earlier, I introduced a regression when I changed the format of the output of ``duration`` function from a number to a string

-* considering what we know so far, we can use a string to represent a duration as it allows us to express hours and minutes.
-Let us change ``test_duration_when_given_hours_only``  where we supplied only hours to expect a string instead of a number
+* considering what I know so far, I can use a string to represent a duration as it allows us to express hours and minutes.
+Let us change ``test_duration_when_given_hours_only``  where I supplied only hours to expect a string instead of a number

   .. code-block:: python